 This correlated jittering mechanism encourages the network to learn fundamental structural differences rather than relying on trivial color shifts.

 Moreover, the visual and tactile modalities in MuxGel share an internal optical environment.
-To simulate this, we utilize real blank sensor images captured in a dark environment as pure vision light maps ($L_v$), and the processed tactile images ($\tilde{T}_\text{jit}$) as the contact-induced tactile illumination field.
-We relight the jittered vision image by applying these priors in contact and non-contact regions, guided by the contact mask $\tilde{M}_c$:
+To simulate this, we utilize real blank sensor images captured in a dark environment as vision light maps ($L_v$), and the processed tactile images ($\tilde{T}_\text{jit}$) as the contact-induced illumination field.
+We relight the jittered vision image by applying these priors, guided by the contact mask $\tilde{M}_c$:

 where $\tilde{V}_\text{relit}$ denotes the relit vision image.